 Step 5: Implementation

 Students can provide their Instructor Notification Letter (INL) at any time during the semester, but accommodations are not retroactive and will only apply to course activities after the INL is presented.
-If testing accommodations are required, students and faculty should agree on whether tests will be administered by the department or through the DRC Testing Center.
+If testing accommodations are required, students and instructors should agree on whether tests will be administered by the department or through the DRC Testing Center.
 Please note, testing accommodations listed in the INL do not automatically grant access to the DRC Testing Center, as instructors are encouraged to find suitable testing space within their department.

-Students must provide faculty with at least 7 business days’ notice when requesting a testing accommodation to ensure proper arrangements can be made.
+Students must provide instructors with at least 7 business days’ notice when requesting a testing accommodation to ensure proper arrangements can be made.
 For any questions or issues regarding accommodations, students and instructors can contact the DRC consultant for clarification or assistance.

 We encourage students to start early by completing the New Student Affiliation Form and scheduling their Affiliation Meeting as soon as possible.
 After accommodations are approved, students are expected to meet with their instructors to discuss how accommodations will be implemented in each course.